search icon

 15. LEGO

 At the height of the Great Depression in 1932, Ole Kirk Christiansen, a Danish carpenter, started a business to create developmental toys for children.
 The company was called LEGO, a shortened form of the Danish phrase “leg godt” (“play well”).
-In 1947, LEGO first released plastic toys, and in 1958, colorful bricks were introduced, which are well known to us today.
+In 1947, LEGO first released plastic toys, and in 1958, colorful bricks were introduced, which are well known to kids and adults worldwide today.

 LEGO

-The brand has always been dedicated to quality and its mission is to develop children’s creative abilities.
+The brand has always been dedicated to quality, and its mission is to develop children’s creative abilities.
 Now LEGO is one of the largest toy manufacturers in the world.
-Besides, the company produces films, video games, and opens theme entertainment parks.
+Besides toys, the company produces films and video games and even opens theme parks.

 16. Electronic Arts